Build an agent with the ADK¶

 - links to relevant documentation

-The more complete and structured the input is, the better the coding agent’s output will be.
+The more complete and structured your input, the less correction the output requires.

 Front-load the context